 Both men and women may lose interest in sex.

-When you have radiation treatment, a health care provider draws colored markings on your skin.
-Do not remove them.
+When you have radiation treatment, color markings are drawn on your skin.
+DO NOT remove them.
 These show where to aim the radiation.
-If they come off, do not redraw them.
-Tell your doctor if they come off.
-These must stay there until your treatments are done.
+If they come off, DO NOT redraw them.
+Tell your doctor instead.

-Take care of the treatment area:
+Take care of the treatment area.

 - Wash gently with lukewarm water only.
-Do not scrub.
-Pat your skin dry.
+DO NOT scrub.

-- Keep the area that is being treated out of the direct sun.
+- Keep the area that is being treated out of direct sunlight.

-- Do not scratch or rub your skin.
+- DO NOT scratch or rub your skin.

-Tell your doctor or nurse if you have any break or opening in your skin.
+Tell your health care provider if you have any breaks or openings in your skin.

-Wear loose-fitting clothing around the stomach and pelvis.
+Wear loose-fitting clothing around your stomach and pelvis.

-- Cotton underwear is best.
+- Cotton underwear are best.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your provider may place you on a low-residue diet that limits the amount of roughage you eat.
 You need to eat enough protein and calories to keep your weight up.
-Ask your doctor about liquid food supplements.
+Ask your provider about liquid food supplements.
 These can help you get enough calories.

-Ask your doctor about medicine to help with diarrhea or the need to urinate often.
+DO NOT take a laxative.
+Ask your doctor about medicines to help with diarrhea or the need to urinate often.

-Most people who get radiation treatment begin to feel tired after a few days.
-If you feel tired:
+You may feel tired after a few days.
+If so:

 - Do not try to do too much in a day.
 You probably will not be able to do everything you are used to doing.

-- Try to get more sleep at night.
+- Get more sleep at night.
 Rest during the day when you can.

 - Take a few weeks off work, or work less.

-Watch out for early signs of edema.
-Tell the doctor if you have:
+Watch out for early signs of lymphedema (fluid build-up).
+Tell your doctor if you have: